Burping Your Baby

 How to Burp Your Baby

-Try experimenting with different positions for burping that are comfortable for you and your baby.
-Many parents prefer to use one of these three methods:
+Try different positions for burping that are comfortable for you and your baby.
+Many parents use one of these three methods:

 - Sit upright and hold your baby against your chest.
 Your baby’s chin should rest on your shoulder as you support the baby with one hand.
 With the other hand, gently pat your baby’s back.
 Sitting in a rocking chair and gently rocking with your baby while you do this may also help.

 - Hold your baby sitting up, in your lap or across your knee.
-Support your baby’s chest and head with one hand by cradling your baby’s chin in the palm of your hand and resting the heel of your hand on your baby’s chest (but be careful to grip your baby’s chin, not throat).
-Use the other hand to pat your baby’s back gently.
+Support your baby’s chest and head with one hand by cradling your baby’s chin in the palm of your hand.
+Rest the heel of your hand on your baby’s chest, but be careful to grip your baby’s chin, not the throat.
+Use the other hand to pat your baby’s back.

 - Lay your baby on your lap on his or her belly.
-Support your baby’s head and make sure it’s higher than his or her chest.
+Support your baby’s head and make sure it’s higher than their chest.
 Gently pat your baby’s back.

 If your baby seems fussy while feeding, stop the session, burp your baby, and then begin feeding again.
 Try burping your baby every 2 to 3 ounces (60 to 90 milliliters) if you bottle-feed and each time you switch breasts if you breastfeed.

-For the first 6 months or so, keep your baby in an upright position for 10 to 15 minutes (or longer if your baby spits up or has GERD) after feeding to help prevent the milk from coming back up.
+To help prevent the milk from coming back up, keep your baby upright after feeding for 10 to 15 minutes, or longer if your baby spits up or has GERD.
 But don’t worry if your baby spits sometimes.
 It’s probably more unpleasant for you than it is for your baby.

-Sometimes your baby may awaken because of gas — simply picking your little one up to burp might put him or her back to sleep.
-As your baby gets older, you shouldn’t worry if your child doesn’t burp during or after every feeding.
-Usually, it just means that your baby has learned to eat without swallowing excess air.
+Sometimes your baby may awaken because of gas.
+Picking your little one up to burp might put them back to sleep.
+As your baby gets older, don’t worry if your child doesn’t burp during or after every feeding.
+Usually, it means that your baby has learned to eat without swallowing too much air.

-Babies with colic (3 or more hours a day of continued crying) might also have gas from swallowing too much air during crying spells, which can make the baby even more uncomfortable.
-Using anti-gas drops has not proven to be an effective way to treat colic or gas, and some available medications can be dangerous.
+Babies with colic (3 or more hours a day of continued crying) might have gas from swallowing too much air during crying spells, which can make the baby even more uncomfortable.
+Check with your pediatrician before giving your baby anti-gas drops.